Minecraft Education Edition

 School access and pricing

-Education Edition is licensed per user, usually through a school or district Microsoft 365 Education account.
-Pricing and eligibility are set by Microsoft and vary by country and institution type, so check with your school IT or the official Microsoft Education store for current terms.
+Education Edition is licensed per user, usually through a school or district Microsoft 365 Education account, and a signed-in account needs an assigned licence to launch the full version.
+Pricing, eligibility and any trial or demo allowance are set by Microsoft and vary by country and institution type, so check with your school IT department or the official Microsoft Education store for current terms rather than relying on a figure quoted elsewhere.
+Some regions and programmes include Education Edition with an existing Microsoft 365 Education subscription.

 Installing

-Confirm your school has Education Edition licenses on your Microsoft 365 Education tenant.
+1. Confirm your school has Education Edition licences on your Microsoft 365 Education tenant, and that your account is assigned one.

-Sign in with the school Microsoft account that holds a license.
+3. Sign in with the school Microsoft account that holds a licence.